zfrhadis10/DATA-ANALYST-PORTOFOLIO/Berlian Commerce Analysis/README.md

-# 📊 E-Commerce Business Intelligence: Investor Strategic Insights
+# 📊  Berlian E-Commerce Analysis: Investor Strategic Insights

 ## 🌟 Executive Summary
 This project simulates the role of a **Data Analyst** at *Berlian Commerce*, a fashion e-commerce platform.
 Following a major acquisition, the lead investor required a comprehensive data-driven report to evaluate business health, operational scalability, and customer lifetime value (LTV).